-DMM appreciates the opportunity to comment on the ISO's Energy Storage and Distributed Energy Resources - Storage Default Energy Bid Draft Final Proposal.1 DMM supports the ISO's overall direction to apply market power mitigation to battery resources, and DMM views the ISO's proposed energy storage default energy bid as a conservative initial step to mitigating energy storage resources.
+DMM appreciates the opportunity to comment on the ISO's Energy Storage and Distributed Energy Resources - Storage Default Energy Bid Final Proposal.1 DMM supports the ISO's overall direction to apply market power mitigation to battery resources, and DMM views the ISO's proposed energy storage default energy bid (DEB) as a conservative initial step to mitigating energy storage resources.

-While there is not currently a significant amount of battery capacity participating in the ISO markets, batteries continue to be sited in areas that are frequently downstream from non-competitive constraints (including transmission constrained load pockets).
-As battery capacity increases on the system and continues to replace traditional generation capacity in local areas, it will be increasingly important that these resources be subject to energy bid mitigation.
+While there is not currently a significant amount of battery capacity participating in the ISO markets, batteries continue to be sited in areas that are frequently downstream from non-competitive constraints (or within transmission constrained load pockets).
+As battery capacity increases on the system and continues to replace traditional generation capacity in local areas, it will be increasingly important that batteries in uncompetitive locations be subject to energy bid mitigation.